rythehi/rythehi.github.io/README.md

-# Unblocked Games
+# Unblocked Games ❤

-# skip to the part you want
+# skip to the part you want 🤑
 [Recent Changes](#rc) [games list](#games) [upcoming](#what-is-coming)

 ##  **[!]important[!]**

-Please Report Bugs To [Here](https://github.com/rythehi/rythehi.github.io/discussions/1)
+Please Report Bugs To [Here](https://github.com/rythehi/rythehi.github.io/discussions/1)🙏

 ### Recent changes
 <a id="rc"></a>
-* Amongus Loads Faster
-* Added More Icon Images On Hover
-* Home Page Split Into Apps And Games there are some [bugs](#bugs)
+* New Styled icons which looks great!!
+* Awsome tanks 2 i have been loving this game for forever
+* Age of war just a simple tower defense
+* AND Toy Defense I alos like from coolmath
+  Hope You Enjoy!!!😊

 ### What Is Coming

-* Toy Defense (if anybody Remebers that game from cool math)
+* Cool Secret Update

 [Go rythehi.github.io](https://rythehi.github.io)
 [Mirror Website](http://bettergames.vercel.app)

-## Bugs
+## Bugs🤔 (reminder for me)👍

 [Report Bugs](https://github.com/rythehi/rythehi.github.io/discussions/1)
 <a id="bugs"></a>
 * Flappy Bird does not work right
-* Chat not overflows side bar

 # games
 [Shooters](#shooters)